Last reviewed: July 2026

 The issue is the framework: building a portfolio specifically around yield, concentrating in high-dividend sectors, and treating those distributions as safe income that doesn’t affect your underlying position.
 That’s the version of dividend income strategy in retirement that tends to underperform a simple total return approach over a 20-to-30-year horizon.

 If your current income plan depends heavily on dividend income and you haven’t run the tax impact across your full picture, that’s worth a hard look before rates change again.
-Schedule a no-obligation call with Jeff at JeffJudgeCFP.com.
+Schedule a no-obligation call with Jeff.

 The information provided is for educational purposes only and should not be construed as investment advice.
 Investment strategies should be tailored to individual circumstances, risk tolerance, and goals.
 Past performance doesn’t guarantee future results.
 Consult with qualified financial professionals regarding your specific situation.
 Securities offered through LPL Financial, Member FINRA/SIPC.
 Investment advice offered through Great Valley Advisor Group, a registered investment advisor and separate entity from LPL Financial. © 2026 JeffJudgeCFP.com | Not to be reproduced in whole or in part.
 All rights reserved.